Date: Wed, 3 Apr 2002 16:11:03 +0200

 also it would interest me to deconstruct fixed notions of what "east"

-and "west" (cultural geographies, 21st century) are, and of
+and "west" (cultural geographies, 21st century) are, and of course we

 don't have to think of complicated gestures, something like the meal